 With each order type, the investor is providing specific information on how, and under what circumstances, they would like the order filled.
 In the world of order types, these are semi-customizable orders with modifications.

 A limit order is an order to buy or sell a stock at a specific price.
 A limit order is triggered at the limit price or within $0.25 of it.
 At the next price, the buy or sell will be executed.

 Therefore, limit orders can be made at a designated price, or very close to it.
 While limit orders do not guarantee execution, they may help ensure that an investor does not pay more than they can (or want to) afford for a particular security.

 For example, an investor can indicate that they only want to buy a stock if it hits or drops below $50.
 If the stock’s price doesn’t reach $50, the order is not filled.

-A MOO order is not to be confused with after-hours (and sometimes, pre-hours) trading.
+An MOO order is not to be confused with after-hours trading and early-hours trading.
 Some brokerage firms are able to execute trades for investors during the hours immediately following the market closing or prior to the market’s open.